 - The more protection and security you want, the more you pay

-Norton is probably the most familiar name in this group.
-Norton's anti-virus products are the most well-known and probably the most used.
+The editor choice, Norton security is probably the most familiar name in this group.
 At $89.99 for 10 licenses, Symantec Norton may be the best value out there, especially considering that it is a cross-platform suite which allows you to use it on multiple devices.
-Malware detection is where Symantec Norton really shines.
+Malware detection is where Symantec Norton security really shines.
 When tested, the product detected about 93 percent of malware, which matches Bitdefender for the top score.
 Phishing protection is another area in which Symantec Norton is top notch.

 The program can quickly and quietly clean up all your email accounts once this feature is enabled.
 Norton incorrectly filed just 0.5 percent of valid emails as spam and missed about 5.6 percent of spam.
 However, it should be noted that Kaspersky and Bitdefender score a bit higher than Norton in regard to spam detection.
 Both of these products misfile fewer emails and miss less spam.
 Symantec Norton does offer a few other helpful features such as Norton Identity Safe, which is essentially a password manager that stores your information and fills out your web forms.
 In addition, the product also configures your network and Internet permissions for good and bad programs.